What is biomass energy?

-- If you’ve ever been near a campfire or a fireplace, you’ve witnessed biomass energy through the burning of wood.
+- If you have ever been near a campfire or a fireplace, you have witnessed biomass energy through the burning of wood.

 - Biomass has been around since the beginning of human civilization when people burned wood for heating and cooking.

-- Wood was the biggest energy provider in the world in the 1800’s.
+- Wood was the biggest energy provider in the world in, and before, the 1800’s.